orsnaro/Discord-Bot-Ai/README.md

  * now understands your arabic messages! ( but still responds in English will respond in arabic __soon...__)

  * now can enjoy Mighty GPTeuos memes using `BoringWizard` command

+ * now all bot commands work in slash commands menu! as well as classic commands style

  * now can learn from the Wisest on [Discord's Lands](https://discord.com/invite/Y23B7R3FPq) using `WiseWiz` command